tharumbun/astro-paper/src/pages/about.md

 **Looking Ahead:**

-As Cambodia's digital landscape continues to evolve, it's likely that Tharum Bun will remain at the forefront, leveraging his diverse skillset and experience to contribute to its growth and empower local communities.
+As Cambodia's digital landscape continues to evolve, Tharum Bun will remain at the forefront, leveraging his diverse skillset and experience to contribute to its growth and empower local communities.
 His journey stands as an inspiration for anyone seeking to carve their own path in the ever-changing world of technology and communication.

 Get updates delivered directly to your inbox! [ powered by <a href="https://www.beehiiv.com/?via=tharum">beehiive</a> ]
 <iframe src="https://embeds.beehiiv.com/96e63e4f-0eb7-40af-98c4-28c52ef000ec?slim=true" data-test-id="beehiiv-embed" height="52" frameborder="0" scrolling="no" style="margin: 0; border-radius: 0px !important; background-color: transparent;"></iframe>